jocelynfriday/EPRResources/README.md

 <b>Sex</b> The Demographics <tt>sex</tt> field was taken as the authoritative version for an individual's sex.
 <br></br>
 <b>Scottish Index of Multiple Deprivation (SIMD)</b>
-    Scottish Index of Multiple Deprivation (SIMD) is an area-based measurement of socioeconomic deprivation assigned to residents of Scotland based on where they live.
+    The Scottish Index of Multiple Deprivation (SIMD) is an area-based measurement of socioeconomic deprivation assigned to residents of Scotland based on where they live.
 Scottish residents' SIMD 2012 status was calculated by the Scottish Government using thirty-one indicators from seven different aspects of deprivation: income, employment, health, education, housing, geographic access, and crime.
 The indicators are combined using a weighted sum to create a single index, providing a relative ranking for each small geographic area in Scotland.
 Areas average about 800 individuals <a href="#Executive2012">(The Scottish Government 2012)</a>.
 It is important to note that SIMD can only measure an area’s level of deprivation, not an individual’s level.
 The absence of deprivation should not necessarily be correlated with affluence.
 The terms most deprived or least deprived were used to refer to the areas and not to the individuals living in those areas <a href="#Executive2012">(The Scottish Government 2012)</a>.
-Other year's indexes are also available.
+Indexes from other years are also available.
 <br></br>
 Useful link: https://www.gov.scot/collections/scottish-index-of-multiple-deprivation-2020/
 <br></br>